RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ca/ca-8.md

 ---
 x-trestle-set-params:
-  ca-08_odp.01:
+  ca-8_prm_1:
     values:
-  ca-08_odp.02:
+  ca-8_prm_2:
     values:
-sort-id: ca-08
 x-trestle-global:
   sort-id: ca-08
 ---

-# ca-8 - \[Assessment, Authorization, and Monitoring\] Penetration Testing
+# ca-8 - \[Security Assessment and Authorization\] Penetration Testing

 ## Control Statement

-Conduct penetration testing {{ insert: param, ca-08_odp.01 }} on {{ insert: param, ca-08_odp.02 }}.
+The organization conducts penetration testing {{ insert: param, ca-8_prm_1 }} on {{ insert: param, ca-8_prm_2 }}.

+## Control Objective

+Determine if the organization:

+- \[CA-8[1]\] defines information systems or system components on which penetration testing is to be conducted;

+- \[CA-8[2]\] defines the frequency to conduct penetration testing on organization-defined information systems or system components; and

+- \[CA-8[3]\] conducts penetration testing on organization-defined information systems or system components with the organization-defined frequency.

 ## Control guidance

-Penetration testing is a specialized type of assessment conducted on systems or individual system components to identify vulnerabilities that could be exploited by adversaries.
-Penetration testing goes beyond automated vulnerability scanning and is conducted by agents and teams with demonstrable skills and experience that include technical expertise in network, operating system, and/or application level security.
-Penetration testing can be used to validate vulnerabilities or determine the degree of penetration resistance of systems to adversaries within specified constraints.
-Such constraints include time, resources, and skills.
-Penetration testing attempts to duplicate the actions of adversaries and provides a more in-depth analysis of security- and privacy-related weaknesses or deficiencies.
-Penetration testing is especially important when organizations are transitioning from older technologies to newer technologies (e.g., transitioning from IPv4 to IPv6 network protocols).

-Organizations can use the results of vulnerability analyses to support penetration testing activities.
-Penetration testing can be conducted internally or externally on the hardware, software, or firmware components of a system and can exercise both physical and technical controls.
-A standard method for penetration testing includes a pretest analysis based on full knowledge of the system, pretest identification of potential vulnerabilities based on the pretest analysis, and testing designed to determine the exploitability of vulnerabilities.
-All parties agree to the rules of engagement before commencing penetration testing scenarios.
-Organizations correlate the rules of engagement for the penetration tests with the tools, techniques, and procedures that are anticipated to be employed by adversaries.
-Penetration testing may result in the exposure of information that is protected by laws or regulations, to individuals conducting the testing.
-Rules of engagement, contracts, or other appropriate mechanisms can be used to communicate expectations for how to protect this information.
-Risk assessments guide the decisions on the level of independence required for the personnel conducting penetration testing.
+Penetration testing is a specialized type of assessment conducted on information systems or individual system components to identify vulnerabilities that could be exploited by adversaries.
+Such testing can be used to either validate vulnerabilities or determine the degree of resistance organizational information systems have to adversaries within a set of specified constraints (e.g., time, resources, and/or skills).
+Penetration testing attempts to duplicate the actions of adversaries in carrying out hostile cyber attacks against organizations and provides a more in-depth analysis of security-related weaknesses/deficiencies.
+Organizations can also use the results of vulnerability analyses to support penetration testing activities.
+Penetration testing can be conducted on the hardware, software, or firmware components of an information system and can exercise both physical and technical security controls.
+A standard method for penetration testing includes, for example: (i) pretest analysis based on full knowledge of the target system; (ii) pretest identification of potential vulnerabilities based on pretest analysis; and (iii) testing designed to determine exploitability of identified vulnerabilities.
+All parties agree to the rules of engagement before the commencement of penetration testing scenarios.
+Organizations correlate the penetration testing rules of engagement with the tools, techniques, and procedures that are anticipated to be employed by adversaries carrying out attacks.
+Organizational risk assessments guide decisions on the level of independence required for personnel conducting penetration testing.

-## Control assessment-objective

-penetration testing is conducted {{ insert: param, ca-08_odp.01 }} on {{ insert: param, ca-08_odp.02 }}.